-An inspiring office design does not necessarily have to be backed up by a high budget.
+An inspiring office interior does not necessarily have to be backed up by a high budget.
 In fact, the best displays of creativity often come from budget limitations.
-The Genband office in Petah Tikva, Israel, is a great example.
+The Genband office in Petah Tikva, Israel, is a great example of a low-budget office design done right.

 Genband is a communication company whose office was designed by Tel Aviv-based Ilana Moskovitz Design Studio to accommodate 80 high-tech workers.
 While the team of workers needed a large open space to make communication and collaborative work easier, there was also a need for private or semi-private spaces like meeting rooms for large or small groups.